PP 095: The Fugly Blanket

 Today I am going to talk to you about the Fugly Blanket.
 Now, I apologize because you know I don’t really like to curse on here.
 So, if you know what fugly means, I hope you get a laugh out of this, and I’m really trying not to teach your kids any inappropriate words.
 So sorry Mom and Dad if that’s a word that your kids pick up.

-I don’t know if I have shared in previous episodes that in my spare time.
-OK, let me get real in my spare time of the past, I have really enjoyed knitting.
-In fact when Dave and I got married in 2012, I knit the dress that I wore to our wedding.
+I don’t know if I have shared in previous episodes that in my spare time — OK, let me get real in my spare time of the past — I have really enjoyed knitting.
+In fact, when Dave and I got married in 2012, I knit the dress that I wore to our wedding.
 Be sure to check out the show notes at TheKimSutton.com/PP095 to see a picture of that dress.

 That just wasn’t going to work.
-It occurred to me that I had this 30 gallon bin full of all of my yarn in our bedroom, and much to Dave’s dismay, I opened up the bin poured the contents of it onto her bed and relocated the cats into this 30 gallon bin.
+It occurred to me that I had this 30 gallon bin full of all of my yarn in our bedroom, and much to Dave’s dismay, I opened up the bin poured the contents of it onto our bed and relocated the cats into this 30 gallon bin.

 Today, I want you to look around and see you what you have started that if you just completed it could help you, could help your family, could help your clients, could help the world at large.
-Instead, of working on a thousand different things and having nothing completed.
-Just take one today, and wrap it up.
-Or maybe it’s not today maybe it’s this week.
+Instead of working on a thousand different things and having nothing completed, take one today, and wrap it up.
+Or maybe it’s not today.
+Maybe it’s this week.
 Take one of your started projects and wrap it up.
 It might not be so pretty to look at, but trust me somebody somewhere out there in the world is waiting for this finished project, and after you get it complete you’re going to give yourself a big pat on the back and celebrate.

 Now, with that said, go forth and have a positive and productive day.